raf-lim/adams_website/README.md

 ### Adam's website
 https://adams.up.railway.app/

 Simple CRUD application for storing information about aircrafts and games developed for a 10 year old kid with Django framework.
 Most of commented lines in the code are left intentionally for possible use in the future.
+In production AWS S3 Bucket is configured for for serving media files.
+Static files are still being served by Whitenoise on the app's server.

 ### To run the project in development mode:
 Clone the repository for github.com